2017 Conference & Camp Policies

 The official language of the CHARGE Syndrome Foundation conference is English.
 Spanish translation may be available on a limited basis and is subject to a strict request deadline of June 1, 2017.
 Other translation will be the responsibility of the individual attendee.

 The CHARGE Syndrome Foundation provides camp services at the conference as a support for parents to enable them to attend program sessions.
 It is not meant to be an instructional setting, but “sitting” with individuals with some added structure and fun.
 The Foundation does not provide one-on-one support in camp although it is available for an additional fee arranged directly with the camp company and no later than June 15, 2017.
 Two camp settings will be available at the 2017 conference in order to provide options for families.
 One camp will have more structure and a lower staff to camper ratio for families who believe their camper will benefit from greater structure.
 Parents will choose which camp they prefer for their camper and if a change is necessary at the conference, the camp company will do everything they can to accommodate the change.
 Siblings can remain together and age group assignments within each camp will be made based on the input of the parents and not on chronological age alone.
 Some activities will occur with the two camps together.
+The minimum age for camp is 8 weeks.

 The administration of the camp program is operated and controlled by Corporate Kids Events.
 The following guidelines may apply: